NCAR/dart-developers-guide/src/issues.md

 ### Labels

-Github allows issues to be labeled.
+GitHub allows issues to be labeled.
 Here are some you may want to use:

 **Bug** : Something is incorrect or not working